moggieuk/Happy-Hare/README.md

 > - Outside of a print the toolhead is never moved by Happy Hare (only user's PAUSE/RESUME macros).

 </details>

+### 13. LEDs

+Yes, Happy Hare can natively drive indicator LEDS attached to your MMU.
+This is all done through user modifiable macros contained in `mmu_software.cfg`.
+The setup for LED's is contained at the bottom of the `mmu_hardware.cfg` file and requires the installtion of [LED Effects for Klipper](https://github.com/julianschill/klipper-led_effect).

+More details about Happy Hare LED "bling" support can be found [here](doc/leds.md)

 <br>